martinaguilerar/web-app/README.md

 ## Application Deployment
 The application consists of a simple NodeJS web app inside index.js.
 For the application deployment, the process is very similar to the infrastructure deployment:

-1. Create a new branch and push a commit with the changes to the NodeJS files
+1. Create a new branch and push a commit with the changes to the NodeJS files.
-2. Create a pull request with the changes
+2. Create a pull request with the changes.
 3. Once the pull request is created, the workflow will identify which files were modified and, depending on that, will run any of the Github Actions workflow.
 For the pull request only NodeJS Build steps will run, no web app deployment, no matter which environment.
 4. Get the necessary approvals for your pull request and.
 If everything looks good, merge it to main.
 5. Once the pull request is merged, the workflow will run again but this time the Application Deployment for environments QA and PROD will ask for manual approval.
 After the approval, the deployment will run.